renatolopes/CarAuctionManagementSystem/README.md

 ## Project Overview

 This project is a simple car auction management system developed for illustrative purposes.
-It manages vehicle inventory and the auction process entirely in memory, without a database.
+It manages the vehicle inventory and the auction process entirely in memory, without a database.
-Database support can be added easily if required.

 The system follows Clean Architecture principles and Domain-Driven Design (DDD) concepts to ensure modularity, scalability, and maintainability.